zdravkov/kendo-docs/api/web/tabstrip.md

 Obtains the DOM element that holds tab content by its tab index in the **TabStrip**.
 The difference between contentElement and contentHolder is that contentHolder returns the DOM element that really holds the content, which on mobile is the scroll container.

-> **Important:** Use this method to get the element you want to empty when removing tab contents.
+> **Important:** To remove the tab contents safely, use this method to get the element to empty.

 #### Obtain the content holder representing the first tab in a TabStrip